larzeitlin/Linear-Alg-tools/README.md

 # Linear-Alg-tools

-Matrix class with various methods useful for studying linear algebra
+Matrix class with various methods useful for studying linear algebra.
+Of course there are more optimal libs out there, this is just me learning by doing...

   ## Methods include: